roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  "Naughty boy."
 She laughed, looking at my tenting towel.
 "Now drink this shake and lay down."

  I drank my breakfast and lay back on the bed, my cock standing up in the towel like a snow-covered volcano.
-Report_Story #2